Psychtoolbox-3/psychtoolbox-3.github.com/docs/MouseTraceDemo2.md

 Draw a curve with the mouse.
 Same as [MouseTraceDemo](MouseTraceDemo), but asks
 [Screen](Screen)('[Flip](Flip)') to not clear the framebuffer after flip.
 This way,
 we don't need to redraw the whole mousetrace in each frame.
+Uses the imaging pipeline via [PsychImaging](PsychImaging) for optimal performance.
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 See also: [PsychDemos](PsychDemos), [MouseTraceDemo](MouseTraceDemo), [GetMouse](GetMouse).